neos/Neos.Demo/Readme.rst

 `.yarnclean <.yarnclean>`_           Cleans and removes unnecessary files from package dependencies babel.config.js_                     This is the configuration file for Babel_.
-If you want to enable something like React_ TypeScript_ or Vue.js_, here is the right place to do this package.json_                        In this file all your dependencies from the build stack are stored webpack.config.js_                   This is the configuration forr webpack_ yarn.lock_                           This is the lockfile for Yarn_.
+If you want to enable something like React_ TypeScript_ or Vue.js_, here is the right place to do this package.json_                        In this file all your dependencies from the build stack are stored webpack.config.js_                   This is the configuration for webpack_ yarn.lock_                           This is the lockfile for Yarn_.
 This is needed to get consistent installs across machines
 ==================================== =========================================================================================